kuutsav/blog/2024/evaluation-metrics-for-information-retrieval.md

 | 4   | 5           | 4            | 2.584963  | 1.547411                 |

-DCG solves the problem with CG but it also has a drawback, it can’t be used to compare queries/models that return different number of results.
+$DCG$ solves the problem with $CG$ but it also has a drawback, it can’t be used to compare queries/models that return different number of results.
 For example consider query A and B where query A returns `[5,2,4]` query B returns `[5,2,4,0,1]`;

 ```python
 get_dcg_at_k([5, 2, 4])  # query A